sanattaori/techdot/README.md

 ```
 npm install solc
 ```

+Replace your aadhaar no and phone number for running project at https://github.com/sanattaori/techdot/blob/7814403250f8b042992c6d437d9f9db8f98f3729/ui/js/app.js#L39

+Step 3 - Testing in node console

+Not required just for testing in node console-
 After writing our smart contract, we'll use Web3js to deploy our app and interact with it
 ```
 $ node